darwin-morocho/flutter-facebook-auth/website/docs/macos.md

 <img width="496" alt="Captura de Pantalla 2022-05-08 a la(s) 17 17 23" src="https://user-images.githubusercontent.com/15864336/167318086-b3812f19-0834-4291-acc8-694b890dfe7e.png"/>

-Unlinke ios, android and web for desktop app the facebook session data is not stored by default.
+Unlinke ios, android and web for desktop apps the facebook session data is not stored by default.
 In that case this plugin uses `flutter_secure_storage` to secure store the session data.

 To use `flutter_secure_storage` on macOS you need to add the `Keychain Sharing` capability